 Note: Electives for non-UNSW students, please go to the Clerkships webpage

 The Elective Term is a compulsory component of the UNSW undergraduate medicine program.
-These pages will provide the neccessary information for organising the term.
+These pages will provide the necessary information for organising the term.

 The safety of UNSW students is of paramount concern to the Faculty.
 Therefore, the Faculty may not approve some electives.